tcd-2025-gdp8/gdp8/README.md

 - the main backend server (REST and WebSocket API) can be accessed on port `8080`;
 - the Firebase emulator (if used) can be accessed on port `4000` (emulator UI) and `9099` (auth emulator).

-If external integrations are enabled by providing the necessary credentials as described in the ["Supplying credentials for external services" section](#supplying-credentials-for-external-services), the application backend also accesses the following external services:
+If external integrations are enabled by providing the necessary credentials as described in the [*Supplying credentials for external services* section](#supplying-credentials-for-external-services), the application backend also accesses the following external services:

 - Google Calendar API
 - Gemini API